accendium/accendium-co-web/README.md

 - [ ] Add theme changing effect every time background is clicked (or theme change button, paint icon)
   - Should ripple outward originating from the click, LERP everything
+- [ ] Make the right around the foreground card go white, following the wave. (could also go RGB in light mode)

 ---